20 Aug Ulcerative Colitis and Rheumatoid Arthritis Reversed!

 Hayden came to the Goldberg Tener Clinic after being hospitalized and diagnosed medically with severe Ulcerative Colitis and Rheumatoid Arthritis.
 His Medical Physicians prescribed Prednisone, Ant-Acids and Remicade but his health declined.
 He had a severe allergic reaction during an infusion of Remicade for which he was given Benadryl to suppress the symptoms.
 He was kept on Remicade after this despite the adverse reaction (see article “The Dangers of Biological Drugs”).

 Hayden worked hard with us at the Goldberg Tener Clinic over a three year period and is now asymptomatic, drug free and in excellent health.
-Watch the video interview with Hayden to the right in which he discusses his journey back to reliable health.
+Watch the video interview with Hayden above in which he discusses his journey back to reliable health.

 Dr. Tener’s Comments